adityaadarsh/Iris-Exploratory-Data-Analysis-With-Machine-Learning/README.md

 I have used Jupyter Notebook for the data exploration.

+# Data:
+You can see the data in 'Iris.csv' file.

 # Code:
 The exploratory data analysis file is in 'iris_notebook.ipynb' file.